 So, can people tell if you are a Christian by your example?
-I don’t mean you have to quit your job and go to some foreign land as a missionary, but can they tell by the way you live your everyday life here and now?
+I don’t mean you have to quit your job and go to some foreign land as a missionary, but can they tell by how you live your everyday life here and now?

 What would you have done in the following:

 When there was a USFL football league a long time ago, the following happened on live TV.
-The game was tied in the 4th quarter, so the captains met at the middle of the field to flip a coin to see who would get tie ball first in the overtime, which was very important, for the first one to score in the overtime period is the winner.
+The game was tied in the 4th quarter, so the captains met in the middle of the field to flip a coin to see who would get the ball first in the overtime, which was very important for the first one to score in the overtime period is the winner.